-A good source of thiamin and folate, one cooked ear of yellow corn contains about 111 calories.
-Make sure the corn husks are green, tight, and fresh looking.
+A good source of thiamine and folate, one cooked ear of yellow corn contains about 111 calories.
+Make sure the corn husks are green, tight, and fresh-looking.
 Pull them open a little to make sure that the ear contains tightly packed rows of plump kernels.
 The kernels should be smaller at the tip of each ear.
-Large kernels at the tip are signs of overmaturity.
+Large kernels at the tip are signs that the corn is too mature.

 Buy Conventional or Local: Avocados

-Avocados are loaded with dietary fiber, vitamin B6, vitamin C, vitamin E, potassium, magnesium, and folate.
-Avocados contain 60% more potassium per ounce than bananas.
-This fruit is an excellent source of healthy monounsaturated fat.
-While it's a good source of vitamin K and folate, an average-sized avocado packs about 227 calories.
-Wash and remove the skin before enjoying.
+Avocados are loaded with dietary fiber, potassium, magnesium, and folate, and vitamins B6, C, E, and K. This fruit is an excellent source of good-for-you monounsaturated fat.
+But an average-sized avocado has about 227 calories.
+To be extra careful, wash the skin before cutting into it.

 Buy Conventional or Local: Onions

-A great source of vitamin C, one medium onion contains only around 44 calories.
+A great source of vitamin C, one medium onion has only around 44 calories.
 Remove the outer layers of skin before cooking or serving raw.